 Coffee tables are something you find in most living rooms and even some bedrooms.
-Whether you want to buy a coffee table from somewhere like https://www.luluandgeorgia.com/furniture/living-room/coffee-tables or you want to DIY one, owning a coffee table is a great idea.
 They can totally make a living room and add some extra storage.
 And, who doesn’t need more storage, right?
-This DIY modern farmhouse coffee table adds design and a place to put your favorite beverages while enjoying your favorite movies, or just a cup of coffee (hence the name coffee table).
+This DIY modern farmhouse coffee table adds design and a place to put your favorite beverages while enjoying your favorite movies, TV shows (since so many of us still have cable TV – if you’re curious, you can click here for the statistics), or just a cup of coffee… hence the name coffee table.

 Affiliate links used.
 See disclosure here.